MohammadMushfiqurRahman/Real-Estate-Price-Prediction/README.md

 # Real Estate Price Prediction

 This repository contains a machine learning project that predicts housing prices using various features.
-The model is trained on a real estate dataset and utilises the RandomForestRegressor from scikit-learn to make predictions.
+The model is trained on a real estate dataset and utilises the RandomForestRegressor from scikit-learn to make predictions and used XAI to understand the models.

 ## Project Overview